»What is a secrets engine?

 Secrets engines are Vault components which store, generate or encrypt secrets.
 In Your First Secrets tutorial, you used key/value v2 secrets engine to store data.
 Some secrets engines like the key/value secrets engine simply store and read data.
 Other secrets engines connect to other services and generate dynamic credentials on demand.
 Other secrets engines provide encryption as a service.

 There are a number of secrets engines available.
 You can think of them as a plugin.
 Enable the secrets engine that meets your security needs.

 Secrets Management has a tutorial for different secrets engines.
 But first, complete this tutorial to learn the basic commands.

-secret/.
-The key/value v2 secrets engine was enabled and ready to receive requests at
+key/value v2 secrets engine was enabled and ready to receive requests at

 Try the following command which will result an error:

 $ vault kv put foo/bar a=b Error making API request.
 URL: GET http://localhost:8200/v1/sys/internal/ui/mounts/foo/bar Code: 403.
 Errors: * preflight capability check returned 403, ... grant access to path "foo/bar/"